Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Keldysh approach for atom observables

-We now analyze the single-atom observables of the open Dicke model.
-To this end, we represent each atom by a real field variable $\phi_\ell$, with $\ell=1,..,N$.
-In order for $\phi_\ell$ to be a faithful representation of an Ising spin, we constrain its fluctuations to lay on a unit Bloch sphere.
-This single-atom representation of the Ising spins allows to treat the qualitative effects of atom decay within a simplified ``friction model'' for $\phi_\ell$ which we explain below.
+This single-atom representation of the Ising spins allows to treat the qualitative effects of atom dissipative dephasing within a simplified ``friction model'' for $\phi_\ell$ which we explain below.
 This process couples directly to the local Ising degrees of freedom of the single atoms.
 The same is true for disorder due to spatial variations of the qubit-photon couplings \cite{strack11}.
-In such cases, one cannot employ the single large-$N$ spin representation of the Dicke model.
+In such cases, one cannot employ the single large-$N$ Holstein-Primakoff representation of the Dicke model.

-We proceed by introducing into the path integral $N$ Lagrange multipliers $\lambda_\ell$, corresponding to a suitable Fourier representation of the delta function \cite{sachdev_book,strack11}, $\delta(\phi^2_\ell-1)=\int d\lambda \exp^{i\lambda(\phi^2-1)}$.
+We proceed by introducing into the path integral $N$ Lagrange multipliers $\lambda_\ell$, corresponding to a suitable Fourier representation of the delta function \cite{sachdev_book,strack11}, $\delta(\phi^2_\ell-1)=\int d\lambda \exp^{i\lambda(\phi_\ell^2-1)}$.
 On the closed time contour, this amounts to adding the following expression to the action:

 Moving to the ``classical/quantum'' notation and adding the bare action of the atoms we obtain: \bea S_{\phi\phi,\lambda}&=&\frac{1}{\w_z} \int_{\omega} \sum_{\ell=1}^N \left(\phi_{\text{cl},\ell} (-\omega)\; \phi_{\text{q},\ell} (-\omega) \right) G^{-1}_{\phi\phi,\lambda} \left( \right) \nn\\&&+\frac{1}{\w_z} \int_t \sum_{\ell=1}^N \lambda_{\text{q},\ell}(t), \\ G^{-1}_{\phi\phi,\lambda} &=& \left( \right)\;. \nn \eea Note that $\sqrt{\lambda_{\text{cl},\ell}}$ can be associated with the excitation energy of the Ising spins and is to be determined self-consistently.
 The atom self-energies $\Sigma^{\text{R/A/K}}_{\phi,\ell}(\omega)$ will be explained below.